 Conversely, if you are already a teacher looking for a specialized master’s program to maintain certification or marketability, Saint Joseph’s University offers an MS with a major in Education.
 This program is completely online and will help you refine classroom delivery skills while preparing you for new educational challenges.

 Choosing a teaching career that significantly affects the lives of young people can be a fulfilling and rewarding choice.
-For more information in becoming a teacher, contact our Program Managers.
+For more information in becoming a teacher, contact our Program Managers by requesting information below.

 Chetty, R., Friedman, J. N., & Rockoff, J. E. (2011).
 The Long-Term Impacts of Teachers: Teacher Value-Added And Student Outcomes In Adulthood.
 Cambridge, MA: National Bureau of Economic Research.